science6uru/Spritely-Graphical/README.md

 cd {YOUR FOLDER PATH}
 ```

-It makes things easier to [set up a venv](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/) for this part.
+It makes things easier to [set up a venv](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/) for this next part.

 ### Step 1: